vishal2468/Concurrency/README.md

 ## Scheduler
-• Operating system process
+* Operating system process
-• Responsible for scheduling a thread to an available processor core
+* Responsible for scheduling a thread to an available processor core

 ## Scheduler
-• Unschedules a running thread temporarily as needed
+* Unschedules a running thread temporarily as needed
-• Tries to be fair
+* Tries to be fair
-• Honors priorities
+* Honors priorities
-• Non deterministic
+* Non deterministic

 ## Two threads running on two cores
-Parellelism
+* Parellelism

 ## 10 threads running on one core
-Concurrency
+* Concurrency

 ## Concurrency
-• Can be done with multicore CPUs
+* Can be done with multicore CPUs
-• Can be done with single core CPUs
+* Can be done with single core CPUs

 ## Parallelism
-By definition, needs multiple cores
+* By definition, needs multiple cores

 ## Need for Concurrency

-Threads don't share data?
+* Threads don't share data?
 No problem

-Threads share constant (unchanging) data
+* Threads share constant (unchanging) data
 No problem

-Threads read and write to the same data
+* Threads read and write to the same data
 Problem

 ## Two Race Condition Patterns

-Pattern
-Check-then-act
+* Check-then-act

-Pattern
-Read-modify-write
+* Read-modify-write

 # Solving race conditions

 ## The solution
-Make sure only one thread can "pick up" a data element
+* Make sure only one thread can "pick up" a data element

 ## Lock and key model

 ## Coordinating access

 ## Synchronization
-Make sure two threads don't simultaneously access a critical data element Data , not Code
+* Make sure two threads don't simultaneously access a critical data element
+* Data , not Code
-JVM Feature
+* JVM Feature

 ```java
 public void increment() {